Pharmaceutical Industry at a Glance Comparison of New Drug Approval Status and Examination Periods in Japan, the U.S. and Europe

 (7) Comparison of the number of approvals for regenerative medicine products between Japan, the U.S. and Europe

-As mentioned in the survey methodology, the number of approvals for regenerative medicine products is not included in the scope of this survey, since the number of approvals for Japan is based on the drugs listed in the "List of New Drugs Approved" on the PMDA's website.
-Therefore, regenerative medicine products are not included.
-In the U.S., the data for the U.S. also includes drugs listed in the FDA's "CDER Drug and Biologic Approvals for the Calendar Year," and thus products that are equivalent to regenerative medical products are not included in the scope of this report.
+OPIR Views and Actions In Issue No. 68, we reported on the six regenerative medicine products newly approved in Japan in 2022.
+As mentioned in the survey methodology, the number of approvals in this report does not include regenerative medicine products, since the Japanese survey covered drugs listed in the "List of New Drugs Approved" on the PMDA's website.
+In the U.S., the data for drugs listed in the FDA's "CDER Drug and Biologic Approvals for the Calendar Year" were used, so products that are equivalent to regenerative medical products were not included in the scope of this report.
 On the other hand, for Europe, the data covers drugs approved by the EMA through the central review system and listed in the "European Medicines Agency Annual Reports," and products that are equivalent to regenerative medicine products are also included.

-This section reports on the number of approvals in Japan, the U.S. and Europe in recent years for products that are equivalent to regenerative medicine products in Japan.
+This section reports on the number of approvals in Japan, the U.S., and Europe in recent years for products that are equivalent to regenerative medicine products in Japan.
 The number of items includes those listed as "approved" by approval/revision, and does not include those listed as "single revision".
 The period covered was 2015 and after the enforcement of the current Pharmaceutical Affairs Law, which newly defines regenerative medical products.
 In the U.S., the data were collected for drugs listed in "Approved Cellular and Gene Therapy Products" on the FDA website12) in the year when the product was first approved.
 In Europe, drugs approved by the EMA under the central review system and listed in the "European Medicines Agency Annual Reports" were included, and those with ATMP (Advanced therapy medicinal products) 13) designation were included.
 The data were collected from the "European Medicines Agency Annual Reports".

 Figure 6 shows the number of new approvals (2015-2022) for products equivalent to regenerative medicinal products approved in Japan, the U.S., and Europe, and the number of products approved in Japan, the U.S., or Europe in two or more regions as of the end of 2022.
 In Japan, 15 products were newly approved from 2015 to 2022, including 7 products that were approved in either or both the US and Europe.
 The product names, year of approval and review period in each pole are shown in Table 7.